Introduction

 Note: Enhanced screws may be used if necessary.

-Before inspecting the grounding nuts, a visual inspection must be performed, which is standardized in 7.3.3.
+Before conducting destructive testing on grounding nuts, a visual inspection must be performed as standardized in Section 7.3.3.

-Use a torque wrench with an appropriate torque range to determine how much torque can unscrew the nut.
+Destructive torque testing involves using a torque wrench with an appropriate torque range to determine the torque required to unscrew the nut.
 The minimum separation torque of the weld is listed in Table 6.6.

 Hexagonal Nut | Square Nut | Diameter (mm) | Plate Thickness (mm) | Length (mm) |